 SF Express is China's largest air express operator and second largest express company behind China Post.
 The company was founded in 1993 and began operating its own aircraft in 2010.
 The company has been listed on the Shenzhen Stock exchange since mid-2017.
+In 2021, the company generated revenue of \$32.09 billion, a 42% increase from the same period in 2020.
+So far, in 2022, the company has reported revenues of \$40.82 billion.

-In 2020, the company generated revenue of RMB 153.9b (\$24.13 b), 98% of which is from Express and Logistics.
+RMB 153.9b (\$24.13 b), 98% of which is from Express and Logistics.
 During the same year, SF moved 8.1 billion packages representing a growth of 68% from the previous year with an average revenue of RMB 17.77 (\$2.79) per package, a drop of 19% from 2019.
 For the time being SF Express remains primarily a Chinese domestic operation, with flight activity focused on its main hubs in Shenzhen and Hangzhou (see Figure 41).
 SF is building an international logistics hub in Hubei while Ezhou Huahu Airport will serve as the first cargo hub airport in China, forming an express logistics

-Figure 41 - SF Express Hubs 2021
+Figure 41 - SF Express Hubs 2022

-Between 2015 and 2020 overall annual revenues grew by 26% per year.
+Between 2015 and 2020 overall annual revenues grew by over 25% per year.
 However, SF has seen a fundamental change in the product mix, with economy express products outgrowing time definite express services (see Figure 42).
 Economy Express product now account for almost one third of total revenues while the time definite express segment keeps losing share and it decreased within the last year by 14%.